Beginning Date: 2009

 Located at the mouth of the Redwood Creek Watershed at Muir Beach, this 46-acre project site was the most disturbed area of the Redwood Creek Watershed.
 More than a century of landscape modifications for agriculture, recreation, and construction had filled the creek bed with sediment, altering fish habitat in the tidal lagoon.

-This landscape-level restoration project is designed to bring back natural function to the creek, freshwater wetlands, intermittent tidal lagoon, and dunes.
+This landscape-level restoration project, which includes the reconfiguration of the parking lot, is designed to bring back natural function to the creek, freshwater wetlands, intermittent tidal lagoon, and dunes.

-Close to 20,000 native wetland and upland plants—grown at the nearby Redwood Creek Nursery—are planted by school, community, and corporate groups each year.
+Over 20,000 native wetland and upland plants—grown at the nearby Redwood Creek Nursery—are planted by school, community, and corporate volunteer groups each year.
 These native plant communities will help prevent further erosion and create important habitat for native wildlife.

 - Connecting the recently excavated new creek channel with the old creek bed.